tangrams/WeatherNow/README.md

                     }
 ```

-We start by seting the name of this layer to match the ```kind``` we want to filter from the data source ```stations```.
-Tangram does this automatically, but there are ways to force to pick up a specific kind if you prefere.
+We start by setting the name of this layer to match the ```kind``` we want to filter from the data source ```stations```.
+Tangram does this automatically, but there are ways to force to pick up a specific kind if you prefer.
 For more information about this see [Styles Overview](https://mapzen.com/documentation/tangram/Styles-Overview/) and [layers](https://mapzen.com/documentation/tangram/layers/).

 Then we specify that for this data we want to render two things: ```text``` label and a ```wind``` arrow.

 #### Drawing text

 Inside the ```text``` node which calls the native ```text``` render style we are going to fix the ```text_source``` to a JavaScript function.
 This function is going to populate the strings for each one of the displayed ```Points``` present on the GeoJSON file we constructed.
-The function in it self doesn't do to much, just add's the degree simbol ```°``` at the end of each temperature number.
+The function in it self doesn't do to much, just add's the degree symbol ```°``` at the end of each temperature number.
 The rest of the rules are to set the style, like the ```font``` and ```offset```.
-We are turning the collition and repetition checking off.
-We actually want to see all the entries and we don't worry if the labels get overlaped.
+We are turning the collision and repetition checking off.
+We actually want to see all the entries and we don't worry if the labels get overlapped.

 ##### Visualizing data

-To display the wind we are going to take a more advance and less standar aproach.
-After all, we made it up to here and I don't want you to go home with enought to think about.
+To display the wind we are going to take a more advance and less standard approach.
+After all, we made it up to here and I don't want you to go home with enough to think about.

-We are going to make a special drawing ```style``` call ```wind``` wich we will se in detail soon.
+We are going to make a special drawing ```style``` call ```wind``` which we will se in detail soon.
 What is important to take about this section is that we are going to use the data in a way that allow us to make sense of it visually.

 - First we are going to set the size of what will be our arrow to match the speed of the wind.